Location: Old Grove Park, Palace Street, West Haven

 The four-day festival is a beacon for people seeking a taste of Savin Rock nostalgia, offering a midway of games, rides, entertainment and food stands serving up the fare — fried seafood, split hot dogs, frozen custard — that catapulted “the Rock” to notoriety as “the Coney Island of Connecticut.”

 For the next four decades, the famous seaside park captured the hearts and imaginations of “Rock rats” of all ages with its distinctive sights, sounds and smells.
-“Connecticut’s playground” shuttered Sept.
+“The playground of New England” shuttered Sept.
 21, 1966, to pave the way for the Savin Rock Urban Renewal Project.

 The West Haven Junior Woman’s Club, which sponsors the annual baby contest, was another founding organization when the festival began in 1982.